McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 texture.
 When **differential stress** is applied to a rock, it's elongated in the areas with less stress, while shear stress leads to diagonal stretching in the rock, while **shear stress** leads to diagonal stretching in the rock.
 However, in both cases, rocks become foliated.
-> Differential strees: Stress applied at right angle in all directions, but with one direction experiencing more pressue than others.
+> Differential street: Stress applied at right angle in all directions, but with one direction experiencing more pressure than others.
 > Shear stress: stress applied at an angle.
 > Foliation: alignment of minerals in a particular direction in a rock.